quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A005---Learn-Generative-AI-with-PyTorch-Manning-2024-Mark-Liu--/2lgaw_part07_3.4.1_The_train.md

 ---

 #### Generator Network
-The generator network's role is to create pairs of numbers \((x, y)\) to trick the discriminator.
+The generator network's role is to create pairs of numbers $(x, y)$ to trick the discriminator.
 The neural network used for the generator has a sequential structure with multiple linear layers and ReLU activations.
 A dropout layer helps prevent overfitting by randomly dropping neurons during training.
 :p What does the generator network aim to achieve?
 ??x
-The generator network aims to create pairs of numbers \((x, y)\) that can pass the discriminator's screening, effectively mimicking real data samples to maximize the probability that the discriminator thinks they are from the training dataset (i.e., conforming to \(y = 1.08x\)). x??
+The generator network aims to create pairs of numbers $(x, y)$ that can pass the discriminator's screening, effectively mimicking real data samples to maximize the probability that the discriminator thinks they are from the training dataset (i.e., conforming to $y = 1.08x$). x??

 ---